Co-Ed Volleyball Rules

 • If teams are not able to field a legal line-up, then they will forfeit the game.

-• Must be 18 years of age or older.
+• Must be 18 years of age and older.

 • Players are only allowed to play on ONE team.